 The world of work is faster paced than ever before.
 There's so much going on that people can't remember everything and it's harder than ever to find the time to attend formal training courses.

-Now, more than ever, it's essential for your L&D function to be able to provide solutions that employees can use to support and improve their performance without leaving their workspace.
+Now, more than ever, it's essential to be able to provide solutions that employees can use to support and improve their performance without leaving their workspace.

-This course is for L&D heads, business partners, consultants, and designers who want to provide relevant and effective workflow-based learning.
+This course is designed for L&D heads, business partners, consultants, and instructional designers who want to provide relevant and effective workflow-based learning.

 Delegates will learn how to

 By the end of this course, learners will be able to do the following: